Agent-Hellboy/dswell/README.md

-# dswell
+# Dswell

-A CLI tool that runs a daemon process in the background to automatically delete files or directories after a specified time period.
+A daemon-based file deletion utility that allows you to schedule files or directories for deletion after a specified time period.

 ## Installation